JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

 On the Kotlin side, they are modeled as a `@Configurable` `sealed` interface.
 When a variant type is expected, there is a need to express which exact variant is being provided in the configuration.
-This ability to express the exact type is not yet designed in Amper and generally looks unintuitive in YAML.
+This ability to express the exact type is not yet designed in Kargo and generally looks unintuitive in YAML.

 An example of variant type is the built‑in `Dependency` type, which can be a local module dependency (`Dependency.Local`) or an external Maven dependency (`Dependency.Maven`).
 Each of these subtypes has a `@DependencyNotation`-annotated property.